alosadagrande/factory-precache-cli-blog/README.md

 # Conclusion

-The factory-precaching-cli tool is a promising tool that must be taken into account when dealing with slow networks when provisioning your SNO clusters.
+The factory-precaching-cli tool is a promising tool that must be taken into account when dealing with slow networks in order to provision one or multiple SNO clusters.
 It also can come in handy when your corporate registry or even your network may be a bottleneck when you are about to install a high number of SNO clusters at the same time.
-More information can be found in the [official docs](https://docs.openshift.com/container-platform/4.13/scalability_and_performance/ztp_far_edge/ztp-precaching-tool.html) and the [telco-ran-tools GitHub repository](https://github.com/openshift-kni/telco-ran-tools/tree/main) where you can drive the future of the tool.
+More information on this tool can be found in the [official docs](https://docs.openshift.com/container-platform/4.13/scalability_and_performance/ztp_far_edge/ztp-precaching-tool.html) and the [telco-ran-tools GitHub repository](https://github.com/openshift-kni/telco-ran-tools/tree/main) where you can drive the future of the tool.